-The Learning Center is staffed by peer tutors who provide free academic support and assistance to any OCC students enrolled in any OCC class.
+The ARC is staffed by peer tutors who provide free academic support and assistance to any OCC students enrolled in any OCC class.
 Peer tutors can help students study for a test, practice memory work, review class notes and brush up on other academic skills (reading, time management, goal setting, etc.).

-The Learning Center offers free writing support to all OCC students.
+The ARC offers free writing support to all OCC students.
 Peer tutors are available for 30- or 60-minute, face-to-face sessions and work with students at any stage of the writing process.
 Students can make appointments for assistance with brainstorming paper topics, revising thesis language, organizing and developing ideas, refining rough drafts, polishing grammar and punctuation or formatting bibliographic material and footnotes.

 College: How To Workshops

-General LC Services
+General ARC Services

 Do I need to make an appointment to meet with a tutor?